BeBeRobot/Bewertungstool/README.md

     docker compose up -d
 ```

-Once the tool is running and no more messages are printed to the console, you need to create a shell for restoring the database.
+Once the tool is running and no more messages are printed to the console, you need to open a shell to initialize and populate the database.
 In order to create a shell inside the running virtual machine (docker) run:
 ```bash
     docker exec -ti bewertungstool-bewertungstool_web-1 bash
 ```